 Once in the city of Newport Beach, residential development lines the northeast side of the coastal highway, while the state park and protected beach is on the southwest side of the highway.
 California 1 continues in a northwesterly direction.
 Photos taken 02/26/11.

-Northbound California 1/Coast Highway approaches its junction with Newport Coast Drive.
+Northbound California 1 (Coast Highway) approaches Newport Coast Drive.
 Follow Newport Coast Drive east to Toll California 73.
 Photos taken 02/26/11.

 California 1 enters the Corona del Mar community of the city of Newport Beach.
 Photo taken 02/26/11.